 MA Programme Description

-In the first week of term students are registered and orientated in the College and School.
+In the first week of term, students are registered and orientated in the College and School.
 In the following three weeks, the students are introduced to each other through a shared work seminar, with each student presenting three or four pieces of work.
-Six days of brief two-day inductions to intaglio, lithography and screen-print introduce students to the workshops, and to the broad range of still and moving digital image facilities across the College.
+Brief introductions to the workshops, and to the broad range of still and moving digital image facilities across the College, occupy the next two weeks.

 A week of Cross-college projects follows and a study trip allows us to share the pleasure of looking and discussing work together but away from the College.
 Each student then begins the process of working developing a self-initiated and directed body of studio work.
 This is supported by tutorials. and challenged by lectures, seminars, workshops, a studio-based Work-in-progress Show, group critiques in the programme and across the school.
 Each student has a personal tutor from whom they receive termly written feedback.